Kong/docs.konghq.com/app/konnect/runtime-manager/gateway-runtime-kubernetes.md

 ## Configure the runtime

-Next, on your runtime's system, prepare Helm and configure a
-{{site.base_gateway}} instance using the certificate, the private key, and the remaining configuration details on the **Configure Runtime** page.
+Next, configure a {{site.base_gateway}} instance using the certificate, the private key, and the remaining configuration details on the **Configure Runtime** page.

 ### Configure secrets